 Theory of Transcendental Meditation

+Transcendental Meditation focuses on concentrating on a particular sound or a mantra.
 It is through Transcendental Meditation technique, the mind unfolds its potential for unlimited awareness which is the state of transcendental awareness - a lively field of all potentials, where every possibility is naturally available to the conscious mind.
 The conscious mind becomes aware of its own unbounded essence, its infinite potential.
-Transcendental Meditation provides a way for the conscious mind to fathom the whole range of its existence - active and silent, point and infinity.
-Transcendental Meditation is not a set of beliefs, a philosophy, a lifestyle, or a religion.
-It's an experience, a mental technique that one practices every day for 15-20 minutes.
-According to Maharishi's theory of Consciousness or Enlightenment, there are seven stages of consciousness, of which the first three are very common to all.
-And the rest fulfill the definition of enlightenment, which is the ultimate goal of long term practice of Transcendental Meditation.
-This "Pure Consciousness" is experienced only via dhyana
+Transcendental Meditation provides a way for the conscious mind to fathom the whole range of its existence – active and silent, point and infinity.

 Technique of Transcendental Meditation

-Transcendental Meditation technique is usually practiced twice a day for twenty minutes, in which one sits with eyes closed.
-The most distinguishing feature of TM is its lack of effort, as contrasted to other techniques of meditation related to concentration power or those involving active thinking.
+Transcendental Meditation technique is usually practiced twice a day for 15-20 minutes, in which one sits with eyes closed.
+The most distinguishing feature of Transcendental Meditation is its lack of effort, as contrasted to other techniques of meditation related to concentration power or those involving active thinking.

 Benefits of Transcendental Meditation